-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement Aspect B7: Anti-corruption General Disclosure Information on: Anti-corruption 1110000 (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+General Disclosures and KPIs Description Section/Statement Aspect B7: Anti-corruption General Disclosure Information on: Anti-corruption (a) the policies; and(b) compliance with relevant laws and regulation that have a significant impact on the issuer relating to bribery, extortion, fraud and mon laundering.
+KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the Reporting Year and the outcomes of the cases.
 Anti-corruption KPI B7.2 Description of preventive measures and whistleblowing procedures, how they are implemented and monitored.
 Anti-corruption KPI B7.3 Description of anti-corruption training provided to directors and staff.
-Anti-corruption Aspect B8: Community Investm ent General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Community Investment KPI B8.1 Focus areas of contribution.
-Community Participation KPI B8.2 Resources contributed (e.g. money or time) to Community Participation the focus area.
+Anti-corruption

+Aspect B8: Community Investment